ojaskula/Schedule/README.md

 simple schedule in C

 # Overwiew
-My first programming project in C.
+My first project in C.
+The program is a schedule that can be modified by the user and saves the content entered.

+# Screenshots